aaronwins356/Rovewear.shop/README.md

 ## Deployment

-The project is optimized for Vercel. `vercel.json` enforces clean URLs and uses the standard Next.js build commands.
+The project is optimized for Vercel. `vercel.json` mirrors the dashboard configuration so builds succeed without manual tweaks:

+- Install Command: `npm install --legacy-peer-deps`
+- Build Command: `npm run build`
+- Output Directory: `.next`
+- Node.js version: `^20.18.0` (inherited from `package.json`)

 Docker and Dev Container configuration enable cloud-based development.

+When you push changes, Vercel installs dependencies, runs the Next.js build, and deploys the `.next` output directory.
+Sanity Studio remains available at `/studio` in every environment so your merchandising team can edit products directly in the deployed app.